MOA: Multi-Objective Alignment for Role-Playing Agents: Multi-Objective Alignment

 These residuals are converted into a probability vector by the softmax operator where \( \beta >0 \) is a temperature hyper-parameter.
 Hence each dimension obtains an importance weight \( w_{d} \) that reflects how much it currently outperforms its own short-term trend.
 The dimension with the largest reward increase currently represents the easiest learning difficulty and is the most worthy of learning at the current step.
 Thus, we select this dimension $d^*$ as the pivot dimension for step \( t \).

-\begin{theorem} The residual–softmax scheme yields strictly larger expected immediate improvement than the uniform-weight RL. \end{theorem} \begin{proof}[Proof sketch.]
-The analysis follows the standard first-order performance approximation used in policy gradient theory \citep{kakade2002approximately,schulman2015trust}.
+\begin{theorem} The residual–softmax scheme yields strictly larger expected immediate improvement than the uniform-weight RL. \end{theorem} \textit{Proof sketch.} The analysis follows the standard first-order performance approximation used in policy gradient theory \citep{kakade2002approximately,schulman2015trust}.
 Let $g_d$ denote the policy gradient contribution from reward dimension $d$ and $G_{d,i} = g_d^\top g_i$ the corresponding Gram matrix, so that the one-step expected improvement is $\eta\,v^\top G v$ for weight vector $v$.
 A first-order Taylor expansion of the softmax weights yields $w_d \approx \tfrac{1}{D} + \tfrac{\beta}{D}(u_d - \bar u)$, where $u_d$ is the residual between the current reward and its historical trend.
 Substituting this into the expression for expected improvement shows that the excess gain over uniform weighting is proportional to $\mathrm{Cov}(u_d,\|g_d\|^2)$, i.e., the covariance between residuals and gradient magnitudes.
-Intuitively, the weighting scheme allocates larger step sizes to reward dimensions that outperform their historical baseline and are therefore likely to have stronger gradients, concentrating updates where they yield the most progress and accelerating overall reward improvement.
-Concentrating gradient steps along these ``rising'' dimensions increases the effective ascent per update, leading to faster reward improvement than using static weights.
+Consequently, the proposed weighting emphasizes reward dimensions that both outperform their recent trend and induce stronger gradients, leading to more efficient ascent and faster overall reward improvement than static weighting.